dolthub/dolt/go/nbs/README.md

 - Writers need not worry about re-writing duplicate chunks.
 NBS will efficiently detect and drop (most) duplicates.

 # Status
 NBS is more-or-less "alpha".
 There's still [work we want to do](https://github.com/attic-labs/noms/issues?q=is%3Aopen+is%3Aissue+label%3ANBS), but it basically works.
-The most obvious things that aren't implemented are Compaction and GC.
-In particular, there's currently no upper bound on the set of "tables" which comprise a store and no way to reduce the number.

 There are two full back-ends for nbs, one for storage on a file-system and one for storage in AWS.
 The later requires a dynamo table and an s3 bucket.